Ukraine’s New Year commences with Russian missile, drone attacks and air raid sirens

 Watch| Ukraine under attack: Blasts in early hours of New Year's Day; explosion hits capital Kyiv

-President Putin launched an offensive against Ukraine on February 24, 2022, referring to it as a 'special military operation.'
+Putin launched an offensive against Ukraine on February 24, 2022, referring to it as a 'special military operation.'
 However, Ukraine and its western allies believe the incursion was an imperialist land grab.
-Due to this, high tensions have prevailed between Russia and Ukraine for months.
+Due to this, high tensions have prevailed between Russia and and the West.

 (With inputs from agencies)